Respiratory Disease Classification and Biometric Analysis Using Biosignals from Digital Stethoscopes: Experimental setup

 \subsection{Benchmark Database}

 The ICBHI17 database comprises 5.5 hours of audio recordings from 126 subjects (79 males, 46 females, 1 other), resulting in 920 annotated audio files.
 The database has an average age of 42.99 years, with a standard deviation of 32.21 years.
 Additionally, it includes 49 subjects who are under the age of 16.
 These recordings include 6898 respiratory cycles, with 1864 cycles featuring crackles, 886 with wheezes, and 506 exhibiting both.
 The dataset covers eight respiratory conditions, such as COPD, Lower or Upper Respiratory Tract Infection (LRTI, URTI), or bronchiectasis, as shown in Table \ref{tab:icbhi_database_summary}.
 Note that asthma was not included in our experiments due to limited samples.
 An exceptional feature of the ICBHI17 dataset is its robustness, stemming from the use of multiple medical-grade recording devices, mimicking real clinical settings and adding complexity to classification tasks.
-To maintain consistency, all recordings were resampled to 4 kHz, harmonizing differing original sample rates and balancing the need for resolution and compatibility.
+For consistency, all recordings were resampled to 4 kHz, aligning various original sample rates (44.1 kHz, 10 kHz, and 4 kHz) and ensuring both resolution and compatibility.